matejavulic/Ebank-Web-App/README.md

 # Ebank-Web-App
 This is a web application for online banking with all essential features.
 It allows registered users to manage their bank accounts, transfer funds, get a list of all past transactions, as well as to pay their utility bills.

+# Details about the project
+From a logical point of view, the system has a 3-tiered REST application architecture.
+It is a modular client-server architecture that consists of a presentation tier, an application tier and a data tier.

+Picture

+- **Presentation tier**
+Tier comunicates with other two tiers and holds GUI.
+It is built with Angular, HTML, CSS, and a TypeScript as a forntend logic.
+It  communicates with the other tiers through API calls.

+- **Application tier**
+Handles application logic. it consists of two separate servers, Node.js server (written in JavaScript) and a Django server (written in Python).
+Their primary purpose is to support the application’s core functions and fetch/post user data from databases throughtout database server calls.

+- **Data tier**
+Stores user related information.
+The data tier consists of a two database servers:
+    - MongoDB server and its database, as far as Robo 3T DBMS
+    - MySQL server and corresponding database, as far as MySQL DBMS

+   MongoDB databse is, due to its non relational nature, used for storing user access credentials, refference to a user bank account number and other user-centered information.

+   MySQL database is used to store users bank account details and all related transaction details.

 # Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/`directory.
 Use the `--prod` flag for a production build.